whitmo/wee/README.rst

 You probably shouldn't use either.
 This is an experiment, so seems to be itty.

-If you are brave though, use wee when you want to do some itty like, but are using Webob.
-Use itty when you want some totally contained in itself w/ no dependencies that requires little configuration that you want to run as quickly as possible.
+If you are brave though, use `wee` when you want to do some itty or sinatra like, but are using Webob.
+Use `itty` when you want some totally contained in itself w/ no dependencies that requires little configuration that you want to run as quickly as possible.

 Werkzeug Support